-- A 2-Parent Family, for these purposes only, meets all of the following criteria: - There are 2 parents living together and included in the same WV WORKS payment; and - Both parents have at least one eligible child in common living in the home; and - Neither parent is incapacitated or disabled according to item D below; and - A 1-Parent Family, for these purposes only, is a family that does not meet all of the 3 criteria above, regardless of the number of parents or other adults included in the payment.
+- S A 2-Parent Family, for these purposes only, meets all of the following criteria: - There are 2 parents living together and included in the same WV WORKS payment; and - Both parents are age 20 or over; and - Both parents have at least one eligible child in common living in the home; and - Neither parent is incapacitated or disabled according to item D below; and - Neither parent is providing care for a severely disabled child. - A 1-Parent Family, for these purposes only, is a family that does not meet all of the 6 criteria above, regardless of the number of parents or other adults included in the payment.